 Another requirement is that I wanted the method to be wireless.
 While I could run wires to a switch on the gate, I really don't want to because it would require tunneling under a sidewalk and creating an opening for the wires to enter the house.
 Maybe I'm getting lazy.

 After a lot of searching I settled on the Heath-Zenith Wireless Entry Alert Chime SL-6168.
+(See 2020 Updated below for more info!)
 The unit provides a wireless sensor to mount on the gate, and plug-in module inside the house that plays one of two chime sounds.

 For my application the unit's range is working fine.
 The distance between the sensor and the sound module is about 30 feet, but it has to penetrate the brick walls of the house.
 The module is quite loud, and I'm puzzled by the Amazon reviews that say it is quiet.
 I didn't adjust its volume so I'm not sure if mine is turned all the way up, but it's certainly loud enough to hear it throughout the house.